Dickinson, Texas: Geography and Climate

 Dickinson is located at (29.4607876, -95.0513173).
 This is about 28 mi southeast of Houston and 19 mi northwest of Galveston.
 According to the United States Census Bureau, the city has a total area of 10.397 sqmi, of which 0.432 sqmi, or 4.32%, is covered by water.

+Climate: Dickinson and surrounding areas have a high average rainfall, about 57-61" annually, corresponding with the humid subtropical biome in which they are located.
+Winters are mild with the occasional cold spell or freeze, spring and summers are warm and hot with high humidity daily.
+The 30 year 1991-2020 average annual temperature was 70.6 degrees F and the average rainfall was 60.37" during that same climatological period.
+These numbers are used from the Houston National Weather Service office (Station ID: 414333), whose mailing address is located in Dickinson off FM-646.